Boat Sales Tax Rates by State

 About the Author

 Reed Nicol is a licensed yacht broker with experience in all corners of the marine industry.
-He’s worked as an executive and sales director in yacht manufacturing and distribution, has started and managed commercial charter operations, and managed notable refits.
+He’s worked as an executive and sales director in yacht manufacturing and distribution, has structured commercial charter operations, and designed and executed notable refits.
 Read more about Reed’s marine journey, his love of helping 1st time boaters and his entrepreneurial spirit here.

 Reed Nicol [Licensed FL Yacht Broker #11926]